"Let's build a new world order together!"

 After awhile though, leading the cult won’t be enough.
-At this point you may want to begin sharing your philosophy of nonviolent self discovery with the world by blowing up the nearby Guardian armanents factory.
+At this point you may want to begin sharing your philosophy of nonviolent self discovery with the world.
+You'll start by blowing up the nearby Guardian armaments factory.

-The surviving Guardians won’t like your bold stand against Evil.
+The Guardians won’t like your bold stand against Evil.
 In fact, they will hire mercenaries to kill you and all of your “fanatics” (as they call your devotees).
-Fortunately your peaceful enclave is well stocked with guns and ammo.
+Fortunately your peaceful compound is well stocked with guns and ammo.

-After a long and bloody seige you will emerge victorious.
-Now you can seize control of the entire Guardian enclave, rebuild the armanents factory, and use it as a stepping stone in your crusade for world peace.
+After a long and bloody siege you will emerge victorious.
+Now you can seize control of the entire Guardian enclave, rebuild the armaments factory, and use it as a stepping stone in your crusade for world peace.

 Restoring harmony to the countryside will be fun.
-You will wash over the landscape in a tide of red; in fact, you will rename your cult the Red Tsunami, striking terror into the hearts of warmongerers everywhere.
-After your passionate Idealist armies have liberated the region, you will impose your new order, rallying everyone under the sacred symbols of the red tsunami and the kangaroo.
+You will wash over the landscape in a tide of red; in fact, you will rename your cult the Red Tsunami, striking terror into the hearts of warmongers everywhere.
+After your passionate Idealist armies have liberated the region, you will impose your own law, rallying everyone under the sacred symbols of the red tsunami and the kangaroo.

 Heresy!
-You secretly assign an INFP Mystic to poison him, then announce that you have seen a vision in which your lieutenant was struck down by a sudden, mysterious illness for disloyal thoughts.
+You secretly assign an INFP Mystic to poison him, then announce that you have seen a vision in which your lieutenant was struck down by a sudden, mysterious illness because he had disloyal thoughts.

 But your lieutenant has other plans.
 He announces that he has seen a vision in which a kangaroo with two legs told him that he must wrest control of the cult from you and bring it back to its original purpose of peaceful drug use.
 There is a schism; he sends his armies to attack yours.
-In time you decide--completely of your own volition, in response to a sacred vision--to gather up your true followers and go on a spirit journey to a distant third world country where you will be free to pursue your self actualization in peace.
-Since all countries are now third world and you like kangaroos, you'll head to Australia.
+In time you decide—completely of your own free will, in response to a sacred vision—to gather up your true followers and go on a spirit journey to a third world country where you can pursue your self actualization in peace.
+Since all countries are third world now and you like kangaroos, you'll head to Australia.

-When you step off the deck, your idyllic new life begins.
+When you step off the deck of the ship, your idyllic new life begins.
 Oh sure, there are some drawbacks: Mutant saltwater crocodiles that can outrun horses and spit acid.
-Roving packs of starved dingos that follow your party and circle the encampment at night, howling and spitting acid at the sentries.
-Mutant tasmanian devils that attack on sight, ripping the faces off of the unwary with acid dripping jaws.
+Roving packs of starved dingos that encircle the encampment at night, howling and spitting acid at the sentries.
+Mutant Tasmanian devils that attack on sight, ripping the faces off of the unwary with acid dripping jaws.
 Snakes that spit venom, and also acid.
 And mosquitoes.
 That spit acid.

-But more horrifying than any of these things will be what the local ENTJ Warlord has done to your sacred emblem, the kangaroo.
-He is exploiting them for his warmongering purposes by planting control chips in their heads, mutating them into acid spitting versions of themselves, and then deploying them against other ENTJs in his struggle to conquer Earth.
+But more horrifying than any of these things is the realization of what the local ENTJ Warlord has done to your sacred emblem, the kangaroo.
+He is exploiting them for his warmongering purposes by planting control chips in their heads, mutating them into acid spitting versions of themselves, and using them as soldiers in his army.
 Even worse, he has shamelessly co-opted your name and logo and is calling his group the Purple Tsunami.

-Under normal circumstances, it would be simple enough to raise a fanatical army and attack with ENFP psychic terror brigades that would crack the spirit of his troops like a china teacup.
+Under normal circumstances, it would be simple enough to attack his forces with ENFP psychic terror brigades that would crack the spirit of his troops like a china teacup.
 Then you would sit back and watch his warriors flee while the swift-winged INFPs and INFJs hunt from above.
 But there is a problem: his army is composed mainly of kangaroos, and to harm them would be sacrilege.
 So what can you do?

-2. Hire mercenaries to kill the kangaroos for you, thus leaving your hands clean of sacrilege.
+- Hire mercenaries to kill the kangaroos for you, thus leaving your hands clean.

 You talk these ideas over with your cadre, and it is generally agreed that they are all bad.
-The ENTJ's personal bodyguard might take umbrage if you reduced him to ash; it just doesn't seem ethical to have someone else slay the sacred beasts for you even though it would be technically legal; it's hard to find a good lawyer with all the ENTPs gone; and gasoline is expensive nowadays.
-But nobody seems to have any better ideas, either.
+The ENTJ Warlord's personal bodyguard might take umbrage if you reduced him to ash; it just doesn't seem ethical to have someone else slay the kangaroos even though technically it is not blasphemy; it's hard to find a good lawyer with all the ENTPs gone; and gasoline is expensive.
+But nobody seems to have any better ideas.
 In fact, the only other "idea" is provided by a fellow ENFJ, who says naively,

 "Couldn't we all just get along and love each other?"

-Eventually idea #1 is worked over into a faux diplomatic exchange in which there will be a bomb planted under the negotiations building.
-You will actually be 100 miles away, and a substitute will go in your place and alas, be martyred when the explosives go off.
+Eventually idea #1 is worked over into a faux diplomatic exchange where a bomb will be planted under the negotiations building.
+A substitute will go in your place and be heroically martyred when the explosives go off.
 Your loyal INFJ Muse second in command goes to arrange the meeting with the ENTJ.

-But a part of you sort of wonders if he is right.
-People used to call you "sunny" and declare that your presence lightened up the room.
-Now people ask if it feels cold and wonder if the lights are going dim.
-Even your relationship with your followers has changed over the years; they sort of instinctively cringe away from you, and even the bubbly ENFPs quiet down when you pass by.
-(You try to tell yourself it is awe, but the way they rub the goosebumps off their arms tells another story.)
+But a part of you sort of wonders if your lieutenant was right.
+People used to call you "Sunny" and declare that your presence lightened up the room.
+Now people ask if it feel a chill and wonder if the lights are going dead.
+Your followers instinctively cringe away from you, and even the bubbly ENFPs quiet down when you pass by.
+(You try to tell yourself it is from awe, but the way they rub the goosebumps off their arms tells another story.)

 Sighing, you put the mirror away.
 You don't know why you worry about these things, since your cult's doctrine clearly says that you will evolve into the champion that will destroy all creatures of darkness forever.

 There is a soft footstep outside; hastily you pop your contacts back in.
 Blinking furiously, you see the flap of your tent drawn back.
-The naive ENFJ is standing there, holding a lantern.
+The naive ENFJ from the meeting is standing there, holding a lantern.

 "Are you alright?" she asks, mistaking your blinking for an attempt to hold back tears.

-Since your organization is composed entirely of NFs, everyone shares their feelings freely and cries without restraint.
-You, on the other hand, must hide your feelings under a veneer of perfect confidence and suck up your tears because you feel only joyful exaltation.
+Since your organization is composed entirely of Idealists, everyone shares their feelings freely and cries without restraint.
+You, on the other hand, must hide your feelings under a veneer of perfect serenity because you feel only joyful exaltation.
 You've become a perfect actor over the years, and nobody suspects what you're really like down deep.
 Which is probably a good thing, you reflect darkly.

 "I was crying for joy at the thought of our imminent triumph," you explain.
 "Why have you come, initiate?"

 She looks shyly at the ground.
 "I...I was wondering if..."
-You wait with a beautific smile that hides your mounting impatience. "...if you wanted to hear a poem I wrote for you."
+You wait with a beatific smile that hides your mounting impatience. "...if you wanted to hear a poem I wrote for you."

 A poem?
 Suddenly you are suspicious.
-She seems like the sort that ought to have defected during the schism--one of those overly idealistic peace-at-all-costs NFs who would rather grieve about how nuclear war has devastated Earth than overthrow the governments that started it.
+She seems like the sort that would have defected during the schism—one of those overly idealistic peace-at-all-costs NFs who would rather grieve about how war has devastated Earth than overthrow the governments that started it.
 Could she be an assassin planted in the ranks by your former lieutenant?
-Will she draw out a dagger and try to plunge it into your heart, knowing full well that all the healers split off with the heretical faction?
+Is she planning to draw out a dagger and plunge it into your heart, knowing full well that all the healers split off with the heretical faction?

-Though it seems rather likely, you are an ENFJ and thus have a hard time saying no. Instead you say, "Sure, I'd love to!"
+Though it seems likely, you are an ENFJ and have a hard time saying no. Instead you say, "Sure, I'd love to!"